Papers:

 "What Enables Capitalist Domination?
 Marx, Domination, and the Capitalist Class"

-"The Unity of Marx's Thought about Freedom"
+"The Unity of Marx's Thought About Freedom"

 "Forced Reproductive Labor"